WebDevStudios/constant-contact-forms/readme.txt

 BONUS: If you have a Constant Contact account, all new email addresses that you capture will be automatically added to the Constant Contact email lists of your choosing.
 Not a Constant Contact customer?
 Signup for a Free Trial right from the plugin.

+**Constant Contact Forms requires a PHP version of 5.4 or higher.
+You will not be able to use if on a lower version.
+Talk to your system administrator or hosting company if you are not sure what version you are on.

 == Screenshots ==
 1. Adding a New form
 2. Viewing All Forms